-- 8.6 Broadcasters to whom this code applies: - a) are required to submit returns on their access service provision every six months covering the previous two quarters, in the form and format to be notified separately by Ofcom; and - b) shall make and retain a recording in sound and vision in a form acceptable to Ofcom of every programme included in the service for a period of 60 days from the date of its broadcast, and provide a copy of the recording for examination and reproduction on request by Ofcom.
+8.7 Broadcasters to whom this code applies:

+- d) are required to submit returns on their access service provision every six months covering the previous two quarters, in the form and format to be notified separately by Ofcom; and - e) shall make and retain a recording in sound and vision in a form acceptable to Ofcom of every programme included in the service for a period of 60 days from the date of its broadcast, and provide a copy of the recording for examination and reproduction on request by Ofcom. - 8.8 See Annex 2 for the process for requesting alternative arrangements for signing for channels with smaller audience shares.

-&lt;sup>20 This means that Ofcom applies the access service requirements for new channels from the January following the first anniversary of their applicable date.
+21 This means that Ofcom applies the access service requirements for new channels from the January following the first anniversary of their applicable date.

-- 8.7 See Annex 2 for the process for requesting alternative arrangements for signing for channels with smaller audience shares. - 8.8 Broadcasters may request exclusions from the full targets on the grounds of technical difficulty (see Technical Difficulty).
-Broadcasters should do this as early in the year as possible to give time for consideration, and no later than 1 September each year. - 8.9 Ofcom assesses broadcasters' compliance with the relevant access service requirements on an ongoing basis.
+- 8.9 Broadcasters may request exclusions from the full targets on the grounds of technical difficulty (see 5.11 Technical Difficulty).
+Broadcasters should do this as early in the year as possible to give time for consideration, and no later than 1 September each year. - 8.10 Ofcom assesses broadcasters' compliance with the relevant access service requirements on an ongoing basis. - 8.11 Broadcasters may request exclusions from the full targets on the grounds of technical difficulty (see Broadcasters may, if they wish, request exclusions from the full targets on grounds of technical difficulty (see Process for determining requirements)).
+Broadcasters should do this as early in the year as possible to give time for consideration, and no later than 1 September each year. - 8.12 Ofcom assesses broadcasters' compliance with the relevant access service requirements on an ongoing basis.